per1234/arduino-ci-script/README.md

 Install a library to the `libraries` subfolder of the sketchbook folder.
 - Parameter: **libraryDependencyURL** - The URL of the library download.
 This can be any compressed file format or a .git file will cause that repository to be cloned.
 Assumes the library is located in the root of the file.

+##### `install_library_dependency_via_library_manager libraryName`
+Install a library that is listed in the Arduino Library Manager index.
+The library is installed to the `libraries` subfolder of the sketchbook folder.
+You must call `install_ide` before this function.
+This feature is only available with Arduino IDE 1.6.4 and newer installed.
+- Parameter: **libraryName** - The name of the library to install.
+You can specify a version separated from the name by a colon, e.g. "LiquidCrystal I2C:1.1.2".
+If no version is specified the most recent version will be installed.
+You can also specify comma-separated lists of library names.

 ##### `build_sketch sketchPath boardID IDEversion allowFail`
 Pass some parameters from .travis.yml to the script. `build_sketch` will echo the arduino exit code to the log, which is documented at https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc#exit-status.
 - Parameter: **sketchPath** - Path to a sketch or folder containing sketches.
 If a folder is specified it will be recursively searched and all sketches will be verified.